 Ford Windstar owners have reported 41 problems related to engine cooling system (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Windstar based on all problems reported for the Windstar.

 Connector coming from the bottom of the sensor on the brake reservoir on my 1999 Windstar 3.
 8 liter is burned - melted.
 This caused the brake light to come on and the abs to shut down and the light to come on.
 Also, the a/c doesn't work and the fans don't work.